 21 Oct 21

-Latest Internet Web Statistics – How Covid-19 Has Changed Online and Digital In 2021
+Latest Internet Web Statistics – How Covid-19 Has Changed Online and Digital In 2021 and 2022

 Before the coronavirus pandemic, private and public organisations were moving at different speeds in embracing a digital business model.
 However, the last 2 years have seen the biggest shockwaves of digital disruption, felt across almost all industries, with many forced to take their business online to survive, and others optimising their digital operations to continue to stay ahead.